 Just for You: Get the 12 Week To Doubling Your Energy course for FREE right now and learn the many different benefits to adding more omega-3’s into your diet plan and the many benefits that can come from doing so.

 Just one tablespoon of ground flaxseeds will provide around 2 grams of dietary fiber, making it an easy way to get your numbers up.

-Ground flaxseeds can be added to your morning bowl of oatmeal, tossed into your smoothie, added to your baking (such as muffins, cookies, or squares), or simply topped over a salad as well.
+Ground flaxseeds can be added to your morning bowl of oatmeal (remember, oatmeal for constipation), tossed into your smoothie, added to your baking (such as muffins, cookies, or squares), or simply topped over a salad as well.

 Just do keep in mind that your body cannot digest whole flax seeds, so make sure that you do grind these up for safety and health reasons.

 If you haven’t purchased them already ground up, you can easily grind them in your own coffee maker.

 Next, you’ll want to turn to and while not a food, it’s one that can really help put the brakes on constipation is water.